Business

 Small And Midcap Indices Surge Amid Global Trade Optimism

-Small-cap and mid-cap indices posted impressive gains of around 2%, reflecting improved confidence that global supply chains may stabilise.
+Small-cap and mid-cap indices posted impressive gains of around 2%, reflecting improved confidence that global supply chains may stabilize.
 Market participants expressed optimism that input cost pressures could ease if trade disruptions are averted.

 However, experts also urged caution.
 “Shifting global policies make volatility inevitable,” said Abhishek Jaiswal, Fund Manager at Finavenue.

 “While domestic developments offer promise, sectors reliant on exports should tread carefully.
-Still, I remain optimistic about India’s growth trajectory we may see improved cost structures and renewed capex momentum.”
+Still, I remain optimistic about India’s growth trajectory; we may see improved cost structures and renewed CapEx momentum.”

-Bank Nifty Breaks Key Resistance, Maintains Bullish Momentum
+Bank Nifty Breaks Key Resistance; Maintains Bullish Momentum

 The Bank Nifty index delivered a standout performance, opening with a gap-up and sustaining strong upward momentum throughout the session.